Clarity Creates Alignment. Alignment Creates Momentum.

 Across functions.

-Is the work we’re doing today contributing to something that actually matters?
+Is the work we’re doing today actually moving something forward?

 People burn out.